Kintaro-Oe/bookmark_manager/README.md

 ## How to view the app

-Enter url localhost:2345/bookmarks in your browser to view the app
+Enter the url `localhost:3456/bookmarks` in your browser to view the app